-As a curatorial assistant at MoMA and educator in design history at Parsons, The New School, Michelle Fisher spends her days exploring the cultural impact of contemporary design.
+As a curatorial assistant at MoMA and educator in design history at Parsons The New School, Michelle Millar Fisher spends her days exploring the cultural impact of contemporary design.
 As part of our Truth-tellers and Troublemakers series, Michelle recently shared her perspective on the recent MoMA exhibition, “This is for Everyone: Design Experiments for the Common Good.”
 This is an edited transcript of the talk.
-Speaker's fee was donated to Planned Parenthood and the ACLU.
+Michelle donated her speaker's fee was donated to Planned Parenthood and the ACLU.

 Can you tell us about people working in social design that you particularly admire?

 Does anyone know who Aneurin Bevan is?
 He was the architect of the National Health Service in the UK.
 He's the reason I didn’t pay for any kind of medical care until I got [to the U.S.] about a decade ago, and the reason I still pay, even though I don't have to, my national security.
 He’s the epitome of good design, designing a system that has stood the test of time.
 You do have to wait a little bit longer than you do here to get some surgeries, but it does work, and it's definitely saved many peoples lives, including family members of mine.
 I'm a huge fan of Nye Bevan, may he RIP.